fossabot/git-auto/readme.md

 git auto init
 ```

-Now you have git auto all setup!
+Now you have Git auto all setup!
 The only left to do is add tests.
 Git auto will use them to automagically create releases on the release branch.
 To do this, you must create a script to act as your test: